 - Critical to the performance of the product

 - Tedious and challenging to execute manually

-To achieve value from automated testing in banking software, your team must evaluate your test guidelines, rules and standards—in short, your test framework.
-The tools you select to use during your testing process should support your test objectives as well as the longevity of your product.
+To achieve value from automated testing in banking software; your team must evaluate your test guidelines, rules, and standards—in short, your test framework.
+The tools you select to use during your testing process should support your test objectives and the longevity of your product.

 We recommend selecting tools that provide these key advantages:

 - Versatility: Does the tool support all types of testing you require?

 - Platform Compatibility: Can your team test across desktop, web, client-server, and mobile?

 - Accessibility: Does the tool support your testers' skills and language proficiencies?

 - Quality Reports: Does the tool define test effectiveness and diagnose and document the root causes of any defects?